HypoSpace: A Diagnostic Benchmark for Set-Valued Hypothesis Generation under Underdetermination and Sublinear Coverage Bounds: HypoSpace Construction

-\textbf{Scoring and difficulty.}We report VR/NR/RR as in Sec.~\ref{sec:metrics}.
+\textbf{Scoring and difficulty.}We report VR/NR/RR as in Section~\ref{sec:metrics}.
 Difficulty is controlled by grid size $M$, height budget $K$, and projection density; the number of valid completions grows rapidly with these parameters.